UnionInternationalCheminsdeFer/OSDM/index.md

 online distribution/carrier systems of **BENE**, **DB**, **öBB**, **RENFE**, **SBB**, **SNCF**, **Trenitalia** and others as well as distribution solutions provided by **Amadeus**, **Silverrail**, **Sqills**, **Trainline** and others.
 Furthermore,  the **Hermes/HOSA** reservation eco-system as well as existing **UIC leaflets** were carefully examined and taken into account.

-By involving the experts of the parties, we are confident that the OSDM standard is powerful enough to support the distribution of existing or upcoming commercial products and can be implemented and supported at reasonable cost.
+By involving the experts of the parties, we are confident that the OSDM Model is powerful enough to support the distribution of existing or upcoming commercial products and can be implemented and supported at reasonable cost.

 To address the third goal we took an **end-to-end approach** to the call chain from